 Dogs need structure; we all do.
 We have a great deal of structure in our lives, whether we realize it or not.
-At home, at work, or in society in general, our existence is made up of systems that organize how we carry out our days and lives.
+Our society is made up of systems that organize how we carry out our days and lives.

 It’s long been recognized that children who grow up in a healthy and structured environment are better able to function in society when they mature.
 Structure in the form of rules and boundaries also provides us with a sense of security.

 This is no different for dogs.
 A dog with little or no structure may not feel entirely safe and secure.
 They also live in an environment where they make up their own rules because they get little to no guidance at all.
 To a dog in such circumstances, life can appear unpredictable and scary.
 A predictable life is good for dogs.
 An unpredictable life can be frightening and filled with stress.

 I’m not suggesting you go gung-ho with the rules and the manner in which you enforce them.
 Nor does it mean that you become oppressive or rigid.
 That isn’t structure.
 That’s being tyrannical and plain stupid.

-I mean that you establish acceptable standards of behavior, set boundaries, set up suitable rules of conduct, and stick to them.
+I mean that you establish acceptable standards of behavior, set boundaries, rules of conduct, and stick to them.
 Consistently.